Open House: Capital Accommodations

 How to Participate

 This program is free and open to the public.
+To join the guided tour, please meet in the museum lobby at 10:45 a.m.
 Space is limited, so please register in advance.
-The group will meet in the museum lobby at 10:45 a.m., and the guided tour will start at 11 a.m., followed by a visit to the Albert H. Small Center for National Capital Area Studies.
+All are welcome to stop by the open house in the Albert H. Small Center for National Capital Area Studies from 12-1 p.m.

 Additional Information